jeffreylanters/unity-tweens/README.md

 #### TweenGraphicColor `version 1.0.4`

-Instantiates a Tween animating the GraphicColor.
+Instantiates a Tween animating the color of a graphic.

 ```cs
 <GameObject, Component>.TweenGraphicColor (Color to, float duration);